Victorious 2.0: More Music from the Hit TV Show: Singles

-"Countdown" was released as a promotional single on February 18, 2012.
+"Countdown" was released as the first single on February 18, 2012.
 The song peaked at number ten on the US Billboard Kid Digital Song Sales chart.
-"Take a Hint" was released as the lead single from the extended play on March 3, 2012.
+"Take a Hint" was released as the second single from the extended play on March 3, 2012.
 It peaked at number eight on the US Billboard Bubbling Under Hot 100 chart.
 The song was certified platinum in the United States by the Recording Industry Association of America (RIAA) for selling over 1,000,000 certified units.
 It was also certified silver in the United Kingdom by the British Phonographic Industry (BPI) for selling 200,000 certified units.

-"Make It in America" was released as the second single on May 15, 2012.
+"Make It in America" was released as the final single on May 15, 2012.
 It was later released as a single in Australia by Sony Music Australia to radio airplay on November 1, 2012, and digital download on November 9 of that year.
 A music video for the song was released in May 2012.
 The video features Justice and the Victorious cast driving through Los Angeles in a convertible.
 Justice promoted the song by performing it live on The Ellen DeGeneres Show in May 2012.
 The song peaked at number one on the US Billboard Kid Digital Song Sales chart.